robtaussig/react-use-websocket/README.md

 ### lastMessage: MessageEvent

 Will be an unparsed MessageEvent received from the WebSocket.

 ### readyState: Enum<0, 1, 2, 3>

 Will be an integer representing the readyState of the WebSocket.

+### getWebSocket: Function() -> Proxy<WebSocket>

+Calling this function will lazily instantiate a Proxy instance that wraps the underlying websocket.
+You can get and set properties on the return value that will directly interact with the websocket, however certain properties/methods are protected (cannot invoke `close` or `send`, and cannot redefine any of the event handlers like `onmessage`, `onclose`, `onopen` and `onerror`.

 ## Options